Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Real Estate Disputes in Tennessee.

-Tennessee does not have a standalone statewide mold doctrine.
-Mold and water-intrusion claims are typically framed through URLTA habitability and essential-services duties (Tenn.
+Tennessee has no standalone statewide mold doctrine, so these claims get framed through existing law: URLTA habitability and essential-services duties (Tenn.
 Code Ann. §§ 66-28-304, 66-28-501, and 66-28-502), common-law negligence, contract, nuisance, or TRPCDA disclosure theories (Tenn.
 Code Ann. §§ 66-5-201 et seq.).
+Whichever theory fits, the case is won on evidence — notice, causation, habitability, disclosure, and damages — which is why the air-quality testing, photographs, medical records, and notice communications all get preserved early.
+The viable theory depends on the parties, the building, the cause, and the medical or environmental proof available.

 Service area